-- 80% of any travel allowance reduced to 20% if the employer is satisfied that the employee travels at least 80% of the time for business. - Payments made to directors of private companies (including members of close corporations) in respect of services rendered. - Remuneration paid to labour brokers/personal service providers. - Annuities from Annuity Funds. - Payments to Personal Service Providers (PSP's).
+- 80% of any travel allowance reduced to 20% if the employer is satisfied that the employee travels at least 80% of the time for business - The portion of any reimbursive travel allowance that exceeds the tax-free limit per kilometer - Remuneration paid to labour brokers/personal service providers - Annuities from Annuity Funds - Payments to Personal Service Providers (PSP's)

 See PSP process flow for more detail on entities that will be considered PSP's.
-A PSP is subject to employees' tax at the rate of 28% if it is a company and 41% if it is a trust.
+A PSP is subject to employees' tax at the rate of 28% if it is a company and 45% if it is a trust.
 Expenses to be deducted by a PSP are also limited.